ahume/gcframe/README.md

 # GCFrame

-Help serve HTTP endpoints with Google Cloud Functions.
+GCFrame helps serve HTTP endpoints with Google Cloud Functions.

 There's a bunch of common things you probably want to do when serving HTTP endpoints via Google Cloud Functions.
 These micro libraries help out with that.
+They are also deprecated once Google implement these natively (via Cloud Endpoints?) which they surely will.

 ## Functions